jag-123/SoftSysAmusedAnemone/docs/README.md

 * [Jeremy Garcia](https://github.com/jag-123)

 # Big Idea/Abstract
 The first thing someone should see when they land on your site is a quick and easily understandable explanation of what your project is all about.
+View our code [here](https://github.com/jag-123/SoftSysAmusedAnemone).

 # Background